|Grave of John S. Crawford at Burnt Corn.|

 Feb.
 10, 1763 – The 1763 Treaty of Paris ended the French and Indian War, and France ceded Quebec to Great Britain.

 Feb.
-10, 1840 – John S. Crawford was born.
+10, 1840 – John S. Crawford was born in Burnt Corn, Ala.
 He would go on to serve in Co.
-B, 3rd Alabama Confederate Cavalry Regiment during the Civil War.
-He died in 1928 and is buried at Old Bethany Baptist Church at Burnt Corn, Ala.
+B, 3rd Alabama Confederate Cavalry Regiment, nicknamed “The Monroe Blues,” during the Civil War.
+He enlisted in Monroe County on Sept.
+29, 1861 and was taken prisoner in Shelbyville, Tenn.
+He died on Dec.
+19, 1928 and is buried at Old Bethany Baptist Church at Burnt Corn, Ala.

 Feb.
-10, 1861 – Jefferson Davis was notified by telegraph that he had been chosen as provisional President of the Confederate States of America.
+10, 1861 – Former U.S. Senator from Mississippi and U.S. Secretary of War, Jefferson Davis, was notified by telegraph that he had been chosen as provisional President of the Confederate States of America.
 Davis remained president of the Confederacy until its government was dissolved on May 5, 1865.
 Less than a week later, he was captured by the Union and jailed for two years.
 He died at age 81 in New Orleans in 1889.

 Feb.
 10, 1862 – During the Civil War, a Union naval flotilla destroyed the bulk of the Confederate Mosquito Fleet in the Battle of Elizabeth City on the Pasquotank River in North Carolina.

 Feb.
-10, 1862 – Richard Hartsfield, 31, of Butler County, Ala. was murdered by two slaves, Simon and Lewis, at Monterey.
+10, 1862 – Richard Hartsfield, 31, of Butler County, Ala. was said to have been murdered by two slaves, Simon and Lewis, at Monterey.
 A few days later, a large mob would burn Simon and Lewis to death as punishment.
 (The History of Butler County, pages 124-128)

 Feb.
 10, 1863 - PT Barnum staged the wedding of little people Gen. Tom Thumb and Mercy Lavinia Warren.